 One family, two generations of protest

-In 1992, people in Los Angeles took to the streets to call for racial equality.

-Now in 2020, people are taking to the streets again - but has anything changed?
+Almost 20 years after people took to the streets of Los Angeles, has anything changed?

 -